 Unchanging small cottage with friendly customers and staff, super range of real ales and homely lunchtime food

-For those keen on more modern comforts, this rural cottage might not appeal.
-It's an untouched, simple old pub and for lovers of the unspoilt it's perfect.
-There are seven real ales tapped from the cask, including Bath Gem, Butcombe Bitter, Otter Bitter, Palmers IPA, RCH IPA, St Austell Tribute and a quickly changing guest; several wines by the glass and five local ciders too.
-The small and rather local-feeling stone-floored and cross-beamed room on the right has a big log fire in a large stone fireplace, chatty and friendly customers and steps that lead up to another seating area.
-The left-hand room - with a slate floor, window seats and a log burner - leads through to the Snug.
-There's no noise from music or games (except perhaps dominoes).
+Newcomers and regular vistors all love this place because it seems completely untouched by time.
+Seven real ales are tapped from the cask, including Bath Gem, Butcombe Bitter, Exmoor Ale, Palmers IPA, St Austell Tribute and a quickly changing guest; also several wines by the glass and four local ciders.
+The small and rather local-feeling room on the right, with a stone floor and cross beams, has a big log fire in a large stone fireplace and steps that lead up to another seating area.
+The left-hand room ' which has a slate floor, window seats and a woodburner ' leads through to the Snug.
 The outside lavatories are basic.
-There are garden tables at the front, more seats on the back lawn and hill views; the Mendip morris men visit in summer and some of the best walking on the Mendips is nearby.
+As well as garden tables at the front, there are more seats on the back lawn with hill views; the Mendip morris men visit in summer and some of the best walking on the Mendips is nearby.
 There isn't a pub sign outside, but no one seems to have a problem finding the place.

-Traditional, lunchtime-only food includes sandwiches (the rare roast beef is popular), beef casserole, cauliflower cheese, lasagne, and puddings.
+Traditional, lunchtime-only food includes sandwiches (the rare roast beef is popular), jacket potatoes, chilli con carne, ploughman's, beef casserole, cauliflower cheese, lasagne, and puddings.